SALES AND MARKETING DIRECTOR 20 plus years in Health, Safety and Environment Management.

 Crop Productions Services – Westboro, MO – SPCC Plan

-Crop Services Center– Abilene, KS – SPCC Plan in Three Locations
+Crop Services Center– Abilene, KS – SPCC Plan in Two Locations

 CS Carey, Kansas City, Kansas – SPCC Plan